Skip to content

 for all the available N pairs (laser scan, language description).

 Each prediction file for a scene should contain a list of instances, where an instance is: (1) the relative path to the predicted mask file, (2) the float confidence score.
 If your method does not produce confidence scores, you can use 1.0 as the confidence score for all masks.
 Each line in the prediction file should correspond to one instance, and the two values above separated by a space.
 Thus, the filenames in the prediction files must not contain spaces.
 The predicted instance mask file should provide the mask vertex indices of the provided laser scan, i.e., {visit_id}_laser_scan.ply, following the original order of the vertices in this file.
-Each instance mask file should contain one line per vertex, with each line containing an integer value.
-For example, the instance mask file of a mask which consists of 200 vertices, will contain 200 lines where each line will contain a mask vertex index as an integer value.
+Following ScanNet++, we use Run-Length Encoding (RLE) to efficiently encode instance masks.
+Each instance mask file contains the RLE representation of the predicted mask over the vertices of the laser scan {visit_id}_laser_scan.ply, stored as pairs of start and length values. start is the 1-indexed position of a contiguous group of vertices in the point cloud, and length is the number of vertices in that group.
+For example, the RLE encoding of the 12-length binary mask [0, 1, 1, 0, 0, 1, 1, 1, 0, 1, 1, 0] is: '2 2 6 3 10 2'.

 Consider a scene identified by visit_id 123456, with a language description input identified by desc_id 5baea371-b33b-4076-92b1-587a709e6c65.
 In this case, the submission files could look like: